 To really get your head around what can go wrong, it helps to get into the weeds a little, and if you can stomach it, maybe even have a look at this helpful-but-disturbing photo of an actual cadaver penis in cross-section.
-The two main masses of spongy stuff inside of a penis—the corpus cavernosa—are surrounded by an outer envelope called the tunica, which keeps all that blood contained, and is crucial to the shape of an erection.
+The two main masses of spongy stuff inside of a penis—the corpus cavernosa—are surrounded by an outer envelope called the tunica, which keeps all that blood contained and is crucial to the shape of an erection.
 If all a penis did when its owner got aroused was fill up with blood, it would be a big blood-filled noodle.
 But that envelope gets thin and rigid, and the penis becomes erect, and unfortunately, highly breakable.

 The tunica can snap, which opens up the corpus cavernosa, and lets all that blood out.
-And if that happens, it's a catastrophe and you need to go to the hospital immediately.
+And if that happens, it's a catastrophe, and you need to go to the hospital immediately.

-As far as symptoms, Santucci said, "The most common presentation is an eggplant deformity—a purple penis, swollen like an eggplant—a loud popping noise, and immediate detumescence [aka going soft]."
+As far as symptoms, Santucci said, "The most common presentation is an eggplant deformity—a purple penis, swollen like an eggplant—a loud popping noise and immediate detumescence [aka going soft]."
 Santucci called these signs "hard to ignore."
 Once again, if this is unclear, a quick and highly unsettling image search for "eggplant deformity" will really help.

 The eggplant deformity appears to be much more common than the gaping, bloody wounds that Dennis Rodman claims to have experienced repeatedly.
 But Santucci did point me to plenty of bloody dick photos.

 "There's a rule of physics that as the penis begins to bend, the long arc of the penis—opposite to the direction of the bend—thins," Santucci told me.
-This is similar to how the skin on the inside of your wrist gets taught when you bend your hand backwards.
-It would take some kind of Josef Mengele-level mad scientist to figure out how many degrees of bend it takes to break a dick, but for what it's worth Santucci told me he doubts an erect penis can survive a huge amount of bending at the middle.
+This is similar to how the skin on the inside of your wrist gets taught when you bend your hand backward.
+It would take some kind of Josef Mengele–level mad scientist to figure out how many degrees of bend it takes to break a dick, but for what it's worth, Santucci told me he doubts an erect penis can survive a huge amount of bending at the middle.

 "(The) woman-on-top position is the most common culprit," Santucci said.
 During sex, if a careless upstroke allows the penis to fully exit the crevice of choice, the next fraction of a second has a high disaster quotient.
 On the next downstroke, the suddenly free penis is very likely to encounter wall instead of window, a-la Buster Keaton in the clip above.
 With the tunica bearing the weight of a human being, a bend becomes downright inevitable, and a break is sickeningly possible.
 "I either avoid this position or am very careful," Santucci said.

-But of course people on bottom aren't the only ones at risk.
-"In America, 99 percent of it is sex, [and] the other one percent is either stupid masturbation tricks or—if you can believe it—rolling over on an erect penis."
+But of course people on the bottom aren't the only ones at risk.
+"In America, 99 percent of it is sex, [and] the other 1 percent is either stupid masturbation tricks or—if you can believe it—rolling over on an erect penis."
 There are also people like Rodman, and others, who try to run and jump and land with their dick inside other people.